xabierblanch/xbg-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Natural hazards monitoring
+- Natural Hazards
 - Environmental Monitoring
-- Digital photogrammetry
+- Digital Photogrammetry
+- Image Based Monitoring
 - Machine Learning
 - Deep Learning
-- Geosensors computing
+- Geosensors Solutions

 # Education to show in About widget
 education: